Posts

 Image

-The Lessons of the Province Lately, I’ve found myself captivated by a specific corner of YouTube: women living in the rural provinces of the Philippines and other parts of the world.
-I watch them transform humble, non-glamorized houses into true homes...
-Spaces where their families are raised in safety and simplicity.
+Lately, I’ve found myself captivated by a specific corner of the digital world: women living in the rural provinces of the Philippines and other quiet corners of the globe.
+I watch them transform humble, non-glamorized dwellings into true homes—spaces where life is honored in its simplest, most sacred forms.
 It has shifted my perspective.
-In the West, we are surrounded by a culture of "more," yet watching these creators reminds me that we often live in luxury without even realizing it.
-It has crystallized the life I want: a simple, slow-living existence.
-To live modestly, yet comfortably, sipping my coffee and appreciating everything we have...
-Even when it isn't "ideal."
-Starting from Scratch My path to this quiet morning coffee was not a straight line.
-It was a jagged escape.
-When I finally left my abusive past, I left with nothing but two bags of essentials and what my gecko, Yennifer, needed to survive.
-We were s...
+In the West, we are drowned in a culture of "more," yet watching these creators reminds me that we often live in luxury without even realizing it.
+It has crystallized the life I want: a slow-living existence.
+To live modestly, sipping my coffee and appreciating the magic in the mundane, even when the world outside isn't "ideal."
+My path to this quiet morning coffee was not a straight line; it was a jagged escape.
+When I finally left the embers of my past, I walked away with nothing but two bags of essentials and what my gecko, Yennifer, needed to survive.
+We were starting from absolute zero.
+We drifted from a friend...

 The Alchemic Rain: Finding Stillness in the Storm